Germany's Angela Merkel receives Spain's Carlos V European Award | DW | 14.10.2021

 "Europe is only as strong as it is united," she said.

-Merkel also used her speech to call for a for a revamped approach from the EU on addressing climate change
+Merkel also used her speech to call for a for a revamped approach from the European Union on addressing climate change

 "People speak much too often about the costs of climate protection and much too little about the cost of failing to protect the climate," she said, referencing July's devastating floods in Germany.

-Merkel urged the audience at the Royal Monastery of Yuste some 230 kilometers (143 miles) west of Madrid in the province of Caceres to think of "new market opportunities, new technologies, new employment opportunities."
+Merkel urged the audience at the Royal Monastery of Yuste, about 230 kilometers (140 miles) west of Madrid in the province of Caceres, to think of "new market opportunities, new technologies, new employment opportunities."

 She said the EU goals that were agreed on last December of slashing emissions by 55% over the decade and the 27-nation bloc's commitment to becoming carbon neutral by 2050 will be "very hard work."